27 Awesome Things to Do in Kingston, Ontario For All Seasons

 This connection to the past makes Kingston one of the best places to visit in Ontario for history buffs, foodies, and everyone else in between.
 We think Kingston makes a pretty good weekend getaway in Ontario!

-It’s no secret that Eric lived in Kingston for few years.
-It’s a city that he has quite a bit of knowledge on – and it will always hold a special place in his heart.
+It’s no secret that we’ve lived in Kingston for the better part of a decade.
+It’s a city that we have quite a bit of knowledge of – and it will always hold a special place in our hearts.

 From exploring the historic downtown to walking the Kingston waterfront, there are plenty of free, paid, romantic, or fun ideas that are great for kids, couples, or groups!